Power BI Premium architecture

 Power BI Premium provides logical segregation of data between different customers, and is compliant with ISO 27017.
 For more details see ISO/IEC 27017:2015.

 Administrators have the ability to tweak and configure workload settings for their capacity.
-This can be used to reduce resource contention between workloads (datasets, dataflows, paginated reports, and AI), and adjust other settings such as memory limits and timeouts based on the capacity usage patterns.
+This can be used to reduce resource contention between workloads (semantic models, dataflows, paginated reports, and AI), and adjust other settings such as memory limits and timeouts based on the capacity usage patterns.

 The contents of workspaces assigned to a Premium capacity is stored on your organizations capacity's storage layer, which is implemented on top of capacity-specific Azure storage blob containers, similar to the original version of Premium.
 This approach enables features like BYOK to be used for your data.